AashirwadPandey/ghaas-100x/readme.md

 - Map on the home page using Leaflet with low-bandwidth toggle to skip map tiles
 - Simple i18n toggle in the header (EN/NE) with example translations for nav labels
 - Admin edit page at `/admin/edit/[id]` for offices; uses PUT `/api/offices/:id` with `x-api-key`
+- Admin complaint status page at `/admin/complaints/[ticketId]` to update complaint status with `x-admin-key`
 - Backend (Express + TypeScript) routes: offices, services, generate-pdf, complaints (multipart), tenders
 - Basic PWA files: `public/manifest.json` and `public/sw.js` (cache-first for a few routes)